 Provided you have been awarded a certificate of completion for your current studies, we will accept these qualifications as long as they meet the conditions of our offer.
 In all cases, we will be as flexible as we can with our minimum grade requirements and will take into account any impacts of COVID-19 disruption.

-What will campus be like during 2020-21 for postgraduate researchers?
+What will campus be like during 2021-22 for postgraduate researchers?

-Although the 2020-21 academic year is going to be a little bit different, we're working hard to ensure all of our postgraduate researchers are well supported through individual advice from supervisory teams and expert technical and professional support services.
+We're working hard to ensure all of our postgraduate researchers are well supported through individual advice from supervisory teams and expert technical and professional support services.
 We’ve put plans in place so that we can adapt to changing circumstances and continue to deliver high-quality research supervision and doctoral training events.

 To ensure safety, we have introduced one-way systems on campus, marked areas to maintain social distancing, and hand sanitising stations are being installed at key locations.

 We will follow government advice on opening times and student numbers.
-We can move quickly back to a click and collect service if lockdown rules change.

 Have you offered to reimburse or reduce tuition fees for postgraduate researchers?

 UEA has remained open throughout the lockdown.
 Our supervisors and training coordinators, and our Careers Service, Postgraduate Research Service, and Student Services teams, have continued to provide supervision, training sessions and advice virtually throughout this period.

 In line with the approach endorsed by the UK Office for Students, we have not offered any blanket reduction or reimbursement of fees.
 However, we are sympathetic to the challenges faced by our postgraduate researchers.
 We have offered fee payment flexibility and no-cost extensions to many individual postgraduate researchers affected by COVID-19 and extensions of stipend to funded researchers.

 How much time should I allow for Academic Technology Approval Scheme (ATAS) clearance?